ravenusmc/Trump_speeches/readme.md

 # Trump Speeches
 ## Intro

-This project's aim is to use some basic Natural language processing to examine Trump's speeches.
-This project is more of a proof of concept in that I did not really clean all the speeches that I had.
-Thus, some of the sentiment that I get back may not be 100% right.
+This project's aim is to use some basic Natural language processing, the text blob library, to examine Trump's speeches.
+This project is more of a proof of concept in that I did not focus on ensuring that the sentences, within each speech, are 100% clean - meaning some of them have white spaces within them.
+Finally, I added some of Obama's speeches throughout his career to compare them to Trumps.

 # Getting started
 ### Installing